Friends of Aileu news and events

 Where: Concert Hall West, Moreland Civic Centre, 90 Bell St, Coburg (entry via Urquhart St)

 Hear a report on the July visits of the Friends of Aileu and Council delegation and the CERES Global group.

 - Tuesday 3 September, Hume Global Learning Centre, Broadmeadows

 - Tuesday 8 October, Moreland Civic Centre (Special Strategy Planning meeting)

 - Tuesday 12 November, Moreland Civic Centre

-MCs for the evening, Damian Cowell and Tony Martin, will bring their incomparable musical, comedic and authorial skills to bear to make this year's quiz night a memorable one.
+MCs Damian Cowell and Tony Martin, with their incomparable musical, comedic and authorial, are sure to make this year's quiz night a memorable one.

 Keep up to date with Friends of Aileu newsletters and annual reports